terra-hq/sei-wp-theme/readme.md

 Previously, we used Webpack, which, although powerful, often made custom configurations cumbersome.

-One of the first things we need to change is the VITE_WP_PATH environment variable in the .env.virtual file to match the name of our theme.
+One of the first things we need to change is the VITE_WP_PATH environment variable in the .env.virtual file to match the name of our WP install and theme.

 Update `VITE_WP_PATH` as follows: